twanhaverkamp/landing-page-skeleton/README.md

 # Landing page skeleton
-This project contains a lightweight Symfony 5 installation with the bear minimum amount of components to function as a skeleton for new landing pages.
+This project contains a lightweight Symfony 5 installation with only the bear minimum amount of components to function as a skeleton for new landing pages.
 Once you forked this repository it's up to you to modify it to your own needs.